queryluke/masseffect-5e/static/data/class_features/biotic_attacks.md

 id: biotic_attacks
 name: Biotic Attacks
 ---
-Choose 2 biotic spells.
-Casting either of those spells counts as an Attack action.
+Choose one biotic cantrip you know and one biotic spell of 1st level you know.
+You may cast either spell as an attack.

 By spending 8 hours training, you can exchange one or both of the spells you chose for different spells of the same levels.